 Several other honors will be awarded to select research papers with students identified as the first author.
 These honors include the Marr Prize for the best student paper and four awards for research involving computational modeling methods.
 The awards decisions are made by an awards committee, whose members are appointed by the conference Program Committee.

-For 6-page papers submitted to the 2019 conference, you are welcome to make a non-anonymized version of your paper available online to the general community (e.g., via preprint servers such as ArXiv or the Open Science Framework) at any time.
+For 6-page papers submitted to the 2024 conference, you are welcome to make a non-anonymized version of your paper available online to the general community (e.g., via preprint servers such as ArXiv or the Open Science Framework) at any time.
 Posting preprints facilitates the open, transparent exchange of scientific ideas and can speed the advancement of knowledge.
 However, in order to preserve double-blind peer review as much as possible, we ask that you refrain from broadly advertising any non-anonymized version of your paper via social media or other means (e.g., emails to large recipient lists announcing your paper) between the dates of February 1 (conference submission deadline) and April 12 (decision notifications).

 A symposium proposal is submitted as a two-page summary to be included in the Proceedings if accepted (see Submission Formats below).
 The best symposia present differing perspectives drawn from a wide range of disciplines on a common topic.
 Proposals including speakers from similar backgrounds or theoretical perspectives are not usually accepted.
 Contributed symposia are competitive and peer-reviewed to aid in determining acceptance.
 Contributed symposia should not be conflated with invited symposia arranged by the conference organizers.

 Members of the Cognitive Science Society may submit a 150-word abstract.
 Each member can be the first author on only one member abstract (a member can be a co-author on more than one abstract).
 The Program Committee reviews the member abstracts for relevance.
 Accepted abstracts will be included in the Proceedings, and presented at the conference as posters.
 Members whose submitted papers are not accepted will have the option of requesting the submission be included as a member abstract; details of this resubmission option will be communicated with the decisions about the paper submissions.